 Spinal cord abscess

-Spinal cord abscess is the swelling and irritation (inflammation) and the collection of infected material (pus) in or around the spinal cord.
+Spinal cord abscess is the swelling and irritation (inflammation) and the collection of infected material (pus) and germs in or around the spinal cord.

 Abscess - spinal cord